mr-mixas/Struct-Path-PerlStyle.pm/README.md

 # BUGS

-Please report any bugs or feature requests to `bug-struct-path-native at rt.cpan.org`, or through the web interface at [http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Struct-Path-PerlStyle](http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Struct-Path-PerlStyle).
+Please report any bugs or feature requests to `bug-struct-path-perlstyle at rt.cpan.org`, or through the web interface at [http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Struct-Path-PerlStyle](http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Struct-Path-PerlStyle).
 I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.